brolisdom/larevel9vue3/README.md

 - npm install
 - composer install

+Then you have to generate your .env file with the command:
+- php artisan key:generate

 To be able to interact with the database you need to execute the commands:
 - php artisan migrate
 - php artisan db:seed